 When it comes to international arrivals, there are far more restrictions.
 Most of our non-US audience is based in the United Kingdom, Canada, Australia, and the Netherlands, so we’ll focus on those locations.

 Canada and the United States issued a mutual ban on non-essential travel across the land border back in the spring, and have extended that order each month since.
-This was just extended to November 21, 2020 and additional extensions after that are highly likely.
+This was just extended to December 21, 2020 and additional extensions after that are highly likely until the situation is under control.

 In a recent interview, Prime Minister Justin Trudeau said Canada will keep the border closed until the United States gets case numbers under control.
 “The U.S. is not in a place where we would feel comfortable reopening those borders.”
 With expectations that cases will continue to rise during the winter flu season, it’s likely the border will remain closed through 2021.